NewthingAde/SIMPLE-TO-DO-APPLICATION-ON-MERN-WEB-STACK/README.md

 # SIMPLE-TO-DO-APPLICATION-ON-MERN-WEB-STACK

 This Project is to implement a web solution based on MERN stack in AWS Cloud.
+MERN (MongoDB, ExpressJS, ReactJS, NodeJS)

 - ### MERN Web stack consists of following components: